-Company's Internal Audit is carried out by M/s.
+The Internal Audit of the Company is carried out by M/s.
 Kumar and Jayakrishnan, Chartered Accountants, Nagpur.
 They carry out the audit on a quarterly basis and submit the report to the Board of Directors.
 The Board of Directors review the audit points along with management response and the Action Taken Report on the past Internal Audit points in their quarterly Board meeting and suggest corrective action for improvement in process areas.